Request location permissions

 To protect user privacy, apps that use location services must request location permissions.

-When you request location permissions, follow the same best practices as you would for any other runtime permission.
-One important difference when it comes to location permissions is that the system includes multiple permissions related to location.
+Multiple permissions are related to location.
 Which permissions you request, and how you request them, depend on the location requirements for your app's use case.

-This page describes the different types of location requirements and provides guidance on how to request location permissions in each case.
+This page describes the different types of location requirements and explains how to request location permissions in each case.

 Types of location access